FrontendMasters/react-enlightenment/what-is-react.md

         };
         return <div style={mySelectStyle}></div>; //react div element, via JSX }
-};
+});
 ```

-Yes, that `<div>` is an HTML like tag, yes in JavaScript, called JSX.
+That `<div>` is an HTML like tag, yes in JavaScript, called JSX.
 JSX is a custom JavaScript syntax used by React to express React elements that map to HTML elements.
 This syntax must be transformed from JSX to real JavaScript by a JavaScript transformer called [Babel](http://babeljs.io/).

 After Babel transforms the JSX into real JavaScript, it will look like this: